 The effectiveness of the topically applied product depends on the release of the drug and the dosage form.
 Research shows that methyl salicylate from typical ointment bases and several commercial products works differently on pain, with more concentrated forms (such as pure wintergreen oil) producing the most effects.

 Aside from fighting pain, other evidence shows that wintergreen is a powerful fighter of free radical damage and oxidative damage.
 Researchers have found high levels of inflammation-fighting antioxidants within wintergreen, including phenolics, procyanidins and phenolic acids.
 Moderate levels of flavonoid antioxidants have also been found.

 Comprehensive studies led to the identification of 35 different polyphenols within this plant, with procyanidin A-type trimer, quercetin 3-O-glucuronide, isomers of caffeoylquinic acids and epicatechin the dominant components.

 Here’s more about what studies have revealed regarding wintergreen essential oil’s benefits:

 1. Muscle Pain Relief

-Several drops massaged into the skin is great for relieving achy joints from arthritis or rheumatism.
-It’s also helpful for treating sore muscles and chronic neck pain, as well as relieving lower back pain.
+Several drops massaged into the skin is also great for relieving achy joints from arthritis or rheumatism.
+It’s helpful for treating sore muscles and chronic neck pain, as well as relieving lower back pain.

 2. Cold and Flu Treatment

-To open your nasal passages and breathe more deeply, combine wintergreen and coconut oil together, and than rub them into your chest and upper back just like a store-bought vapor rub.
+To open your nasal passages and breathe more deeply, combine wintergreen and coconut oil together, and then rub them into your chest and upper back just like a store-bought vapor rub.